 We must receive the following materials (including letters of recommendation) from you by Jan.
 11, 2022:

 Unofficial transcripts of all college or university work to date

 Your official GRE or GMAT test scores reported directly by the Educational Testing Service (ETS).
 Must be current and no more than five years old.
 International applicants also must submit official TOEFL or IELTS test scores from the testing center.
 Must be current and no more than two years old.
-Waiver requests for the English exam are processed within the online application. .
-Please use these institutional test codes:
+Waiver requests for the English exam are processed within the online application.
+Please use these institutional test codes when submitting official scores: